Kajal Kumari — Updated On August 5th, 2022

 This is less value than the chi-square value of humidity and greater than the chi_square value of wind as well.
 What about the outlook feature?

-There are three types of a class present in temperature columns such that sunny, rain, and overcast.
+There are three types of classes present in temperature columns, which are sunny, rain, and overcast.
 The following table is the below table.

 Herein, the chi-square test value of the outlook feature is